 Third-party providers also offer solutions for integrated group scheduling.
 Many of the applications in the Tools list on this page will allow you to share calendars.
 See More Tools and Utilities for Sharing Outlook Data for tools that share calendar data only.

 To share messages, but not contacts or appointments, you can use Microsoft Mail Shared Folders in a workgroup postoffice.
 Note, however, that the Microsoft Mail server is no longer supported and Outlook 2002 (and newer) is not officially supported.
-See Add MS Mail support to Outlook 2002 for an unsupported method.

 Microsoft designed Exchange Server specifically for sharing calendar, contact and other information, as well as e-mail.
 See Sharing with Exchange Server Public and Mailbox Folders.